High Potential Individual Visa UK – 2025 Guide

 - Domestic worker in a private household visa

-Additionally, you can’t apply for a High Potential Individual visa if you’re in UK:
+Additionally, you can’t apply for a High Potential Individual visa if you’re in the UK:

 - On immigration bail

-- Because you were given permission to stay outside the immigration rules, such as on compassionate grounds
+- Because you were permitted to stay outside the immigration rules, such as on compassionate grounds

-If any of the above apply to you, you must first leave the UK and apply for a High Potential Individual visa from abroad.
+If any of the above applies, you must first leave the UK and apply for a High-Potential Individual visa from abroad.

 Also note that if you plan to switch to this visa from a Student visa, one of the following must apply to you: